GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

           - Basic Constraints
             - Basic rules that tell connections what this certificate can do.
 Such as if it can create other certificates.
     - If you want to instead use prompts to answer all of the aspects of the Distinguished name.
-      - sudo openssl req -new -x509 -sha256 -key /projects/ssl/ca.key -out /projects/ssl/ca.crt
+      - sudo openssl req -new -x509 -sha256 -key /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/ca.crt
     - You can also do these first 2 steps in one action using this commands
-      - sudo openssl req -new -x509 -days 365 -nodes -text -out /projects/ssl/ca.crt -keyout /projects/ssl/ca.key -subj "/CN=CA" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -new -x509 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/ca.crt -keyout /projects/ssl/self/yourdomain/ca.key -subj "/CN=CA" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
           - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.
 - Create the Server Certificate and Keys
   - Generating a private key for the server certificate
     - Using RSA again, if you want to use a different type refer to the first step
-      - sudo openssl genrsa -out /projects/ssl/server.key 2048
+      - sudo openssl genrsa -out /projects/ssl/self/yourdomain/server.key 2048
   - Generate the server certificate signing request
-    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/server.key -out /projects/ssl/server.csr -subj "/CN=Server" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/self/yourdomain/server.key -out /projects/ssl/self/yourdomain/server.csr -subj "/CN=Server" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
       - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
         - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.
       - Instead of this you can create the private key and signing request in one step with
-      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/server.crt -keyout /projects/ssl/server.key -subj "/CN=Server" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/server.crt -keyout /projects/ssl/self/yourdomain/server.key -subj "/CN=Server" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
           - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.
   - Generate the X509 certificate for the server, the certificate chain
-    - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/server.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/server.crt
+    - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/self/yourdomain/server.csr -CA /projects/ssl/self/yourdomain/ca.crt -CAkey /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/server.crt
   - (Optional) If you need to combine the private key and public key together do this to create a pfx file.
-    - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/server.pfx -inkey /projects/ssl/server.key -in /projects/ssl/server.crt
+    - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/self/yourdomain/server.pfx -inkey /projects/ssl/self/yourdomain/server.key -in /projects/ssl/self/yourdomain/server.crt
     - You can then convert it back into text like this I believe
-      - sudo openssl rsa -in /projects/ssl/server.pfx -out /projects/ssl/server_nopass.pfx
+      - sudo openssl rsa -in /projects/ssl/self/yourdomain/server.pfx -out /projects/ssl/self/yourdomain/server_nopass.pfx
     - To create an encrypted file use
-      - sudo openssl pkcs12 -export -out /projects/ssl/server.pfx -inkey /projects/ssl/server.key -in /projects/ssl/server.crt
+      - sudo openssl pkcs12 -export -out /projects/ssl/self/yourdomain/server.pfx -inkey /projects/ssl/self/yourdomain/server.key -in /projects/ssl/self/yourdomain/server.crt
 - Create the Client Certificate and Keys
   - Create the client certificate private key
     - Using RSA again, if you want to use a different type refer to the first step
-      - sudo openssl genrsa -out /projects/ssl/client.key 2048
+      - sudo openssl genrsa -out /projects/ssl/self/yourdomain/client.key 2048
   - Generate the client certificate signing request
-    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/client.key -out /projects/ssl/client.csr -subj "/CN=Client" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/self/yourdomain/client.key -out /projects/ssl/self/yourdomain/client.csr -subj "/CN=Client" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
       - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
         - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.
       - Instead of this you can create the private key and signing request in one step with
-      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/client.crt -keyout /projects/ssl/client.key -subj "/CN=Client" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/client.crt -keyout /projects/ssl/self/yourdomain/client.key -subj "/CN=Client" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
           - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.
   - Generate the X509 certificate for the client
-    - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/client.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/client.crt
+    - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/self/yourdomain/client.csr -CA /projects/ssl/self/yourdomain/ca.crt -CAkey /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/client.crt
   - (Optional) If you need to combine the private key and public key together do this to create a pfx file.
-    - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/client.pfx -inkey /projects/ssl/client.key -in /projects/ssl/client.crt
+    - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/self/yourdomain/client.pfx -inkey /projects/ssl/self/yourdomain/client.key -in /projects/ssl/self/yourdomain/client.crt
     - You can then convert it back into text like this I believe
-      - sudo openssl rsa -in /projects/ssl/client.pfx -out /projects/ssl/client_nopass.pfx
+      - sudo openssl rsa -in /projects/ssl/self/yourdomain/client.pfx -out /projects/ssl/self/yourdomain/client_nopass.pfx
     - To create an encrypted file use
-      - sudo openssl pkcs12 -export -out /projects/ssl/client.pfx -inkey /projects/ssl/client.key -in /projects/ssl/client.crt
+      - sudo openssl pkcs12 -export -out /projects/ssl/self/yourdomain/client.pfx -inkey /projects/ssl/self/yourdomain/client.key -in /projects/ssl/self/yourdomain/client.crt
 - Verifying the certificates
   - Verify the server certificate
-    - sudo openssl verify -CAfile /projects/ssl/ca.crt /projects/ssl/ca.crt /projects/ssl/server.crt
+    - sudo openssl verify -CAfile /projects/ssl/self/yourdomain/ca.crt /projects/ssl/self/yourdomain/ca.crt /projects/ssl/self/yourdomain/server.crt
       - You can also try this as well
-        - sudo openssl verify -CAfile /projects/ssl/ca.crt -untrusted /projects/ssl/ca.crt /projects/ssl/server.crt
+        - sudo openssl verify -CAfile /projects/ssl/self/yourdomain/ca.crt -untrusted /projects/ssl/self/yourdomain/ca.crt /projects/ssl/self/yourdomain/server.crt
   - Verify the client certificate
-    - sudo openssl verify -CAfile /projects/ssl/ca.crt /projects/ssl/ca.crt /projects/ssl/client.crt
+    - sudo openssl verify -CAfile /projects/ssl/self/yourdomain/ca.crt /projects/ssl/self/yourdomain/ca.crt /projects/ssl/self/yourdomain/client.crt
       - You can also try this as well
-        - sudo openssl verify -CAfile /projects/ssl/ca.crt -untrusted /projects/ssl/ca.crt /projects/ssl/client.crt
+        - sudo openssl verify -CAfile /projects/ssl/self/yourdomain/ca.crt -untrusted /projects/ssl/self/yourdomain/ca.crt /projects/ssl/self/yourdomain/client.crt
 - Viewing information about the certificates
-  - sudo openssl x509 -noout -text -in /projects/ssl/client.crt
+  - sudo openssl x509 -noout -text -in /projects/ssl/self/yourdomain/client.crt
     - If using a different encoding you may need to use one of these
-      - sudo openssl x509 -inform pem -noout -text -in /projects/ssl/client.crt
+      - sudo openssl x509 -inform pem -noout -text -in /projects/ssl/self/yourdomain/client.crt
-      - sudo openssl x509 -inform der -noout -text -in /projects/ssl/client.crt
+      - sudo openssl x509 -inform der -noout -text -in /projects/ssl/self/yourdomain/client.crt
+- Changing ownership and permissions
+  - sudo chmod -R u=rwx,g=rx,o= /projects/ssl/self/yourdomain/
+- sudo chown -R root:databases /projects/ssl/self/yourdomain/
+- sudo chmod -R u=rwx,g=r,o= /projects/ssl/self/yourdomain/*
 - Files
   - Certificate Authority
     - ca.crt